criticalreading/criticalreading.github.io/aboutus.md

 ### Spring 2021 Members
 <img align="left" src="/assets/img/logo.png" width="100">

 **Sayantika Mandal** is an Indian writer.
 She completed her MFA in Writing (Fiction) from the University of San Francisco where she was awarded the Jan Zivic Fellowship.
-Her writing has appeared in Indian Literature, The Citron Review, Cerebration, Feminism in India, Times of India, and others.
-She is currently working on her first novel, Driftwood.
+Her writing has appeared in *Indian Literature*, *The Citron Review*, *Cerebration*, *Feminism in India*, *Times of India*, and others.
+She is currently working on her first novel, *Driftwood*.

 ### Organizers